 An important aspect of the information and communication technology industry is the high rate of change.
-The actual power of computers grows every year and new applications are constantly being developed.
+While the actual power of computers grows every year, new applications are constantly being developed.

 There are many different sectors in the computing and ICT industry and you would usually specialise in a particular area.
 These include computer programming and software engineering, IT support, IT security, systems analysis and design, networks, database administration and web and multimedia.

 Some areas of this industry are related to engineering, such as electrical and electronics work.

 Almost all companies and industries use computing and information technology, so the range of firms that you could work for is vast.
 They could include:

 The Scottish Tech Sector continues to grow and will become the second fastest in Scotland between now and 2029 with only childcare services the fastest.
 The number of people needed to support the tech industry has increased, with 13,000 jobs available each year, this has seen a rise of more than 200 a year.

 In the cyber security sector at year end 2019, the number of active cyber security firms increased by 44% growing from 846 companies in 2017 to over 1,200 by 2019.
 This sector now employs approximately 43,000 people across the UK, up by 37% from 2017.